What led you to be where you are now?

 Who inspires you and why?

 Every day, my wife and family motivate me to better myself, as a man, as a professional, as a partner, and as a son.

 What do you like to do in your free time?

 I like to play the sports that I am passionate about, say running, CrossFit, baseball, and basketball, primarily.
 I think that exercising is a way to release professional and personal burdens.
 On the other hand, I also love traveling a lot.
-It is an experience where you see and understand each place’s good and bad things, but I try to always keep with myself the positive.
+It is an experience where you see and understand each place’s good and bad things, but I try to always keep myself positive.
 I also enjoy sleeping a lot, when I can, of course.
 I believe it is a moment in which I deprogram myself for each day and know that when I wake up I already have an established goal of activities that I want to do.

-Something not many know about you:
+Something not many knows about you: